YOUR STEP-BY-STEP GUIDE TO EB-1B VISAS

 The EB-1B is a permanent immigrant visa in the EB1 category that is reserved “outstanding professor or researchers”.
 This category is for professors and researchers who are recognized internationally as outstanding in his or her academic field.

-To quality for an Outstanding Professor or Researcher, the following requirements must be met: (1) hold a tenure-track faculty position or have a permanent job offer, and (2) have at least 3 years of prior teaching or research experience.
+To qualify for an Outstanding Professor or Researcher, the following requirements must be met: (1) hold a tenure-track faculty position or have a permanent job offer, and (2) have at least 3 years of prior teaching or research experience.

-Further, an EB-1b petition must be accompanied by evidence and documentation that the petitioner is recognized internationally as outstanding in the academic field.
+Further, an EB-1B petition must be accompanied by evidence and documentation that the petitioner is recognized internationally as outstanding in the academic field.
 Such evidence must consist of at least two (2) of the following: